Home / Hotel reviews / A room with a seaside view at Thurlestone hotel Devon

 aladyofleisure.com/spa-break-at-ragdale-hall

-As you’d expect from a hotel on the clifftops, the views are a big draw here and within seconds of entering my large, third-floor bedroom, I was outside on my balcony and drinking up as much of south Devon as I could.
+As you’d expect from a hotel by the seaside, the views are a big draw here and within seconds of entering my large, third-floor bedroom, I was outside on my balcony and drinking up as much of the south Devon coastline as I could.

-Once I could tear myself away from the views which stretched all the way along the south Devon coast in the glorious sunshine, I explored the rest of the bedroom with had a separate lounge and large, modern bathroom.
+Once I could tear myself away from the views which stretched all the way along the Devonshire coast in the glorious sunshine, I explored the rest of the bedroom with had a separate lounge and large, modern bathroom.

 The sun obligingly came out and prompted the taking of dozens of photos (none of which do the view justice) and it was only when it disappeared behind a cloud that I could tear myself away to the spa.